Empire Exhibition, Scotland: Design and construction

 The first sod was turned in March 1937, ceremoniously by Countess Elgin.
 Different from previous exhibitions, all roads and walkways were made up to highway standards and all services were below ground.
 Above-ground construction started in July 1937 when King George VI and Queen Elizabeth unveiled the granite Commemoration Stone on the hill, where it remains today.
 The total area of buildings was well over I million square feet.
-Construction was of steel and timber, throughout clad in four-foot-square asbestos panels, the idea being drawn from Mendelsohn and Chermayeff’s Bexhill Pavilion built in 1935, for which Tait had been the assessor.
+Construction was of steel and timber, throughout clad in four-foot-square asbestos panels, the idea being drawn from Mendelsohn and Chermayeff's Bexhill Pavilion built in 1935, for which Tait had been the assessor.
 The permanent Palace of Art was built of brick.
 Construction at Bellahouston was completed in 10 months, making it a record for international exhibitions.

 Exhibits & Events

-Sir Cecil Weir writes "The British Commonwealth and the Colonies were as ably presented as the Mother Country herself.
-The lovely pavilions in Dominion and Colonial Avenues in Empire Court, separated by a beautiful ornamental lake and fountains with the great Engineering Hall at one end and the Industrial Halls at the other, flanked by innumerable pavilions erected by great industrial companies, newspapers and public services grouped below the terrace approach to the Garden Club and the Tower gave the plan a grace and variety which took full advantage of the beauty of the natural features with which the site abounded.
-On the other side of the Hill with its dominating Tower lay the Scottish pavilions, the Highland Village or Clachan, the Palace of Arts, the Peace and Fitness Pavilions and the Concert Hall along with a number of smaller pavilions of a private character.
+Sir Cecil Weir writes, "The British Commonwealth and the Colonies were as ably presented as the Mother Country herself.
+The lovely pavilions in Dominion and Colonial Avenues in Empire Court, separated by a beautiful ornamental lake and fountains with the great Engineering Hall at one end and the Industrial Halls at the other, flanked by innumerable pavilions erected by great industrial companies, newspapers, and public services grouped below the terrace approach to the Garden Club and the Tower gave the plan a grace and variety which took full advantage of the beauty of the natural features with which the site abounded.

+On the other side of the Hill with its dominating Tower lay the Scottish pavilions, the Highland Village or Clachan,[2] the Palace of Arts, the Peace and Fitness Pavilions, and the Concert Hall, along with several smaller pavilions of a private character.
 Three fine new churches were well attended throughout the run of the Exhibition.
 The Commonwealth and its myriad resources and customs came to life in these exhibits.
-The Exhibition could fairly be dubbed as much an exhibition of industrial achievement as of culture and the arts."
+The Exhibition could be dubbed as much an exhibition of industrial achievement as of culture and the arts."

-Nineteen restaurants, and numerous milk and snack bars, met the appetites of visitors from Britain and overseas, who for transport around the vast site had use of fifty Lister passenger autotrucks quietly traversing the roadways on a one-way route, linking pavilions, and passing the well-used bandstands.
-Ten thousand were carried each day.
-The Concert Hall – from which the BBC broadcast - staged classical concerts, jazz, dance bands, and variety billings arranged by Messrs Collins Variety Agency, and the Film Theatre presented newsreels, documentaries and cartoons.
-At other times its stage was used for drama, under the guidance of James Bridie, and for choral concerts.
+Nineteen restaurants and numerous milk and snack bars met the appetites of visitors from Britain and overseas, who, for transport around the vast site, had use of fifty Lister passenger autotrucks quietly traversing the roadways on a one-way route, linking pavilions and passing the well-used bandstands.
+Ten thousand people were carried each day.
+The Concert Hall – from which the BBC broadcast - staged classical concerts, jazz, dance bands, and variety billings arranged by Messrs Collins Variety Agency, and the Film Theatre presented newsreels, documentaries, and cartoons.
+At other times, its stage was used for drama, under the guidance of James Bridie, and for choral concerts.